Siege of Kaunas (1362)

 The siege of Kaunas was laid by the Teutonic Order on the newly built Kaunas Castle in spring 1362.
 It was the first brick castle built by the Grand Duchy of Lithuania.
 After a month-long siege, the castle was captured and destroyed.
 Its commander Vaidotas, son of Kęstutis, and 36 others were taken captive.
 The defeat, followed by the destruction of Veliuona and Pieštvė the following year, severely weakened Lithuanian defenses along the Neman River and opened central Lithuania to Teutonic attacks.

 Background

-The Teutonic Order waged a decades-long crusade against the pagan Grand Duchy of Lithuania in attempts to conquer it and convert it to Christianity.
+The Teutonic Order waged a decades-long crusade against the pagan Grand Duchy of Lithuania in attempts to conquer it and forcibly convert it to Christianity.
 The Neman River became the natural frontier and each side built a network of castles and fortresses along its banks.
 Lithuanian fortresses were wooden (Kolainiai, Veliuona, Pieštvė, Paštuva, Bisenė) until they began building stone and red brick Kaunas Castle near the confluence of the Neman and Neris Rivers.